 Yes, you can.
 When it was time for us to go on our first trip with our daughter, she was already almost a year.
 We had used our Babyzen at home for several months and folded it together on occasional trips by train and taxi.

-Excited and nervous, we went to the airport in Sweden to check in.
+Excited and nervous, we went to the airport in Sweden to check-in.
 How would it go?
 We had heard that different airlines and airports have very different regulations on what you can bring and not.
 Connected to our Babyzen we had the baby car seat from Maxi Cosi that we connected with adapters to the Yoyo.

 Unfortunately, it turned out that we were not allowed to bring the Maxi Cosi through security check, but they were kind and helped us check it in.
 However, the stroller was no problem (as it folds).
 We heard one of the security personnel saying to his colleague “they can bring it, it’s a Yoyo”.

-The big advantage of bringing it to the gate, as I said before, was that our daughter could sit comfortably in the Yoyo all the way to aircraft.
+The big advantage of bringing it to the gate, as I said before, was that our daughter could sit comfortably in the Yoyo all the way to the aircraft.
 She sat in it nice and cozy, but we let her run free at the gate before folding it and entering the plane.

 The travel stroller is easily folded into a compact size of 21.6 x 17.3 x 7 inches (52 x 44 x 18 cm), which fits the dimensions of hand luggage (except for some low-cost airlines).
 It only takes a few seconds to fold it, and when it is folded, the stroller is very small.
 The Yoyo comes with a simple travel bag that protects it.
 At the bottom, the stroller has a comfortable padded strap that acts as a shoulder strap when it is folded.
 If you want, you can buy a more robust transport bag from Babyzen with compartments, but this is not something we think is necessary.

 If you have never traveled with your child before, it may not sound that special to be able to take the stroller on the plane.
 But let me explain why it is so comfortable to bring it in the aircraft.
-When you get off the plane you usually have to walk at least 10-20 minutes from the plane to pick up your checked in bags.
-Usually the strollers arrive at the belt last!
+When you get off the plane you usually have to walk at least 10-20 minutes from the plane to pick up your checked-in bags.
+Usually, the strollers arrive at the belt last!
 In the case of international flights, you must also go through customs and security checks before you even get to the luggage belt.
 On some occasions, this procedure has taken us over 1,5 hours.

-On the occasions we decided to checked in our Babyzen Yoyo, we made sure to bring a baby carrier on the plane (Check our review of our two favorite baby carriers on the market).
+On the occasions we decided to check in our Babyzen Yoyo, we made sure to bring a baby carrier on the plane (Check our review of our two favorite baby carriers on the market).
 But what we noticed is that we were more often referred to the preferential queue when we had the stroller than when we had her in the baby carrier.
 We don’t really understand why, but it has happened so many times that it cannot be a coincidence.

 Pro-Tip: Although many employees at the airports recognize which stroller brands can be taken on to the plane, you can avoid having to explain by folding the stroller before arriving at the boarding.
 That way, everyone only sees a black bag instead of a stroller.